Pie98/heart_attack_predictions/README.md

 ### 5_results

--**results_evaluation:** In this notebook we evaluate the results of the best performing model.
+- **results_evaluation:** In this notebook we evaluate the results of the best performing model.